 Such a gift of a beautiful day, but the gods are keeping it real with Ms. Top-Bunk switching on an operating theater light she seems to need to fix her porridge.
 When I ask for a dimmer setting, just basic hut manners, she gets huffy and snatches her food away.
 Oh dear, I hadn’t realized she only had one setting – ‘me.’

 I’m out the door quickly and into the chill.
 I need to purify water before heading up and I practically freeze my fingers in the rushing stream.
-When Tom catches me, he hurtles past saying it’s his only way to stay warm.
+When Tom catches me, he hurtles past saying speed is his only way to stay warm.

 The trail meanders up the same stream, making many crossings still in shade for a long time.
 The climb is gradual at first as the saddle comes into view 600 meters above me.